Throughout its history, Leadership Montgomery County has produced more than 1,000 graduates who continue to make a difference in our community!

 Since its inception as Leadership Montgomery County, Frankie Alexander served as president of the organization.
 Affectionately known as “mom” to her classes, Frankie retired in 2011 after 15 years of service to LMC.
 She now holds the honorary titles of both President Emeritus and Honorary Alumnus.

 Sarah Rhea, a graduate of the LMC Class of 2007 and a past LMC board member, has served as Executive Director of Leadership Montgomery County since 2011.

 Leadership Montgomery County (LMC) is a 501 (c) (3) nonprofit organization, dedicated to developing and enhancing current and future leaders of Montgomery County.
-The LMC Program promotes knowledge, awareness and insight into our community.
-Crafted by the Executive Director, Board of Directors and Session Directors, the program provides an educational forum and leadership development opportunities for participants.
+LMC promotes knowledge, awareness and insight into our community.
+Crafted by the Executive Director, Board of Directors and Session Directors, the signature class provides an educational forum and leadership development opportunities for participants.
 Class members meet on one Thursday of each month at various locations.
 Maps, agenda and speaker biographies are provided for class members prior to each class.